Pasar al contenido principal Saltar al pie de página del mapa del sitio

 What Is an Exempt Employee?

-Employees must also meet one or more of the DOL's job duties test to be classified as exempt from the overtime and minimum wage provisions of the FLSA.
-Exempt employees tend to work in roles that require little direct supervision and require special skill or knowledge.
-They may supervise other employees.
-Exempt employees also typically have the authority to make suggestions or recommendations about their work, although a higher level of management might make a final decision.
-Keep in mind that some jurisdictions have additional rules regarding who qualifies as exempt vs. nonexempt (for instance, with regards to salary thresholds).
+3. Job Duties: Employees must also meet one or more of the job duties test from the U.S. Department of Labor (DOL) to be classified as exempt from the overtime and minimum wage provisions of the FLSA.
+Exempt employees tend to work in roles that require little direct supervision and special skill or knowledge.
+They may supervise other employees and typically have the authority to make suggestions or recommendations about their work, although a higher-level manager might make the final decision.

 What Is an Example of an Exempt Employee?